Can outcome communication explain Bell nonlocality?: Discussion

-{\it Discussion.---} In this work, we defined the notion of LHV+Out models for quantum states.
+In this work, we defined the notion of LHV+Out models for quantum states.
 We then established general conditions under which a behaviour that admits an LHV+Out model also admits an LHV model (\cref{thm:LHV+Out_Eq_LHV_Behaviours}), which allowed us to identify scenarios in which the LHV and LHV+Out models are equivalent at the level of quantum states.
 In particular, we showed that when Alice's measurements are dichotomic, a quantum state admits an LHV model if and only if it admits an LHV+Out model.
 As a consequence, any qubit–qudit state under projective measurements satisfies this equivalence (\cref{res:MainResult}).
 Notably, the equivalence established in \cref{res:MainResult} relies on the presence of a deterministic measurement on Alice.
 This naturally led us to investigate whether such deterministic measurements are indeed necessary for the equivalence between LHV+Out and LHV models.
 For the case of two-qubit Werner states, we showed that for rank-1 projective measurements the equivalence holds regardless (\cref{res:werner-outlhv}).
 However, restricting Alice’s measurements to a single hemisphere of the Bloch sphere leads to a strict separation between the two models (\cref{res:lhvout_dif_lhv}).

 These findings suggest that the key requirement behind the equivalence is the presence of antipodal measurements, precisely formulated in \cref{open_prob}.
+We emphasise that, should the \cref{open_prob} be answered affirmatively, the equivalence established in \cref{res:werner-outlhv} would extend beyond Werner states and hold for arbitrary qubit–qudit states under projective measurements.